marketable-it-skills/s17-es2023-module_e-advanced-web-development/project-description.md

-# Test Project Outline – Module E — Advanced Web Development
+# Test Project Outline – Module E – Advanced Web Development

-This document outlines the description of Module E. It is circulated to the competitors and experts 3 months prior to the competition.
-This outline only describes the basic information of module E. The actual test project module will be created by external Test Project Developers using this outline as a guide.
-The module description will be presented on C-2 to all experts.
-The marking scheme will not be presented or supplied to competitors or experts during the competition.
+## Competition time

+Competitors will have **3 hours** to complete module E.

 ## Introduction

-Module E is not focusing on a single topic, but groups several skills that previously were not covered in the test project.
+Module E focuses on advanced web development skills that demonstrate proficiency beyond basic frontend and backend development.
 The skills that will be tested in this module are:

 1. Writing automated tests
 2. Creating a Progressive Web App (PWA)
 3. Creating a Web Component

-## Description of project and Tasks
+## General Description of Project and Tasks

 **1. Writing automated tests**